Holy Trinity

 Mrs Bester - Computing

-Mr Crawshaw - PE
+Mr Carrington - PE

 Reading Why Reading Matters and What to Do About It | Business Roundtable- It is hoped that your child will automatically choose to read on a daily basis.
 They will be expected to read at home at least four times per week, for a period of 20 minutes.
 Some children may be asked to do reading/SPAG activities that are part of the Lexia Program.

-Pupils will be able to:
+Pupils who are secure will be able to:

 Reciprocal Teaching - An Introduction